-Dog Bite Attorneys in Raleigh, Dunn & Fayetteville
+Dog Bite Attorneys in Raleigh, Fayetteville & Dunn

-Your Legal Options After Dog Bite Injuries
+Your Legal Options After a Dog Bite

 If you have been the victim of a dog bite in North Carolina, you have the legal right to seek compensation for your injuries from any and all parties responsible.
 Laws and regulations regarding the legal rights of dog bite victims often vary from state to state, and even from city to city, so it is vital that you hire a good dog bite lawyer who knows and understands such laws and has experience in dealing with these kinds of cases.

 In North Carolina, the owners of certain dangerous breeds of dog are held strictly liable for injuries caused by their dog.
 That means the owner has to pay for all damages and injuries caused by their dog even if the owner is not negligent or careless.
 Sometimes other people can be held responsible for a given dog bite incident as well.
+As an example, a person in violation of local animal restraint and confinement laws, or any person who knowingly kept a dog on their property with a known history of aggression towards people, is liable for all injuries caused by the dog.
 Under certain conditions and circumstances, any third party that knew of the dog's aggressive history can also be held responsible.
 This can include landlords, day care centers, and previous owners of the dog in question.

 If you or someone you know has been the victim of a dog bite resulting in any kind of physical injury, it is important to contact a North Carolina dog bite attorney as soon as possible.
 Cases such as these tend to be fairly time sensitive, so the sooner you file your claim, the better chance you have at seeing your desired results.

-At Brent Adams & Associates, we are here to help dog attacks victims.
+At Brent Adams & Associates, we are here to help dog attack victims.
 Our North Carolina dog bite attorneys work to get you the money you deserve for your injuries.
 It will not cost you anything to have your injury claim evaluated by one of our experienced attorneys.
 After we review all of your legal options with you, you will then make the decision as to whether or not you wish to proceed with your case.